 You are able to recycle plastic grocery bags; however, do not have items in these bags.

 The town has an oil recycling center located in front of the Maintenance Building on Prospect Road.
 Do not place oil in bags for trash or recycling pick up.

-The contractor for the town's residential and commercial "hand pick ups" solid waste and recycling services is Key Sanitation Inc. Call the 24-hour service line, 301-668-8282, in the event you wish to report a problem regarding service.
+The contractor for the town's residential and commercial "hand pick ups" solid waste and recycling services is Unity Disposal & Recycling.
+Call Town Hall at 301-829-1424 in the event you wish to report a problem regarding service.
 When no one is available to take your call, leave a message and you will receive a response within 24 hours.
 Please call with your problem as soon as possible.